enarx-archive/rfcs/default-enarx-trust-process.md

 place, using the capabilities of TEEs, the underlying CPU(s) and firmware of the host and other parties.

-It should be noted that the key party for whom trust is considered important within the Enarx project is the workload owner - in this case, the tenant.
+It should be noted that within the context of the Enarx project, trust is always considered first and foremost from the perspective of the workload owner - in this case, the tenant.
 We should remember that all trust relationships are explicitly uni-directional (though this does not preclude a corresponding trust relationship in the other direction).
-In the case of Enarx, it is trust relationships from the workload entity to other entities (primarily the host owner in this document), and maintenance of the tenant's trust domain, which are always the priority - any other benefits which may accrue to other parties, are considered side benefits.
+In the case of Enarx, it is trust relationships from the workload entity to other entities (primarily the host owner in this document), and maintenance of the tenant's trust domain, which are always the priority.
+Any other benefits which may accrue to other parties are considered side benefits.

 On a different note, this RFC deals mainly with the communications between the various Enarx components.
 Although the Orchestrator is